farrel/simplecheck/README.md

 Simplecheck
 ===========

-Simplecheck is a property checking API for Ruby designed for quickly checking arguments.
-Once included into a class it provides the `check` instance method which takes a list of arguments and a condition to check them against.
+Simplecheck is a lightweight property checking API for Ruby designed to quickly check arguments.
+Once included into a class it provides the `check` instance method which takes arguments and a condition to check them against.

 If a check fails a `Simplecheck::CheckFailed` exception is raised.